 What should you track in your log for managing pain?

 We can classify pain as localized, diffuse or generalized.
-It can appear on its own or in relation with various activities.
-The location of the pain can guide one towards a specific diagnosis; for example, if you suffer from liver disease, you might experience pain in the upper right side of the abdomen.
+It can appear on its own or in relation to various activities.
+The location of the pain can guide one toward a specific diagnosis; for example, if you suffer from liver disease, you might experience pain in the upper right side of the abdomen.

 The most common types of pain include muscle and joint pain, arthritis pain, back pain, stomach pain, neck pain, shoulder pain, TMJ pain, abdominal pain, chest pain, hip pain, nerve pain and so on.
 Several different types of pain might be present, requiring a multidisciplinary approach for pain relief to occur.